bablulawrence/vmautostop/README.md

 - A Tag with value set to timestamp of the notification email is used for marking the VM to be stopped.
 - Can use Azure Function Consumption plan or App Service Plan.
 - State is manged using Tags.
 No additional database/datastore requirement.
+- A Custom role used for providing just enough privileges required for app.

 ## Deploying to Azure